-Perhaps the most important step and also the biggest challenge for any marketer is to start with the customer when building a marketing strategy
+Perhaps the most important step and also the biggest challenge for any marketer is to build a strong market orientation

-It’s perhaps the most significant section of your marketing strategy as you look to create a formal, documented paper where you intend to formally "introduce your customer to the organization" – to embrace Market Orientation.
+Let's talk about market orientation.
+It’s perhaps the most significant section of your marketing strategy as you look to create a formal, documented paper where you intend to formally "introduce your customer to the organization".
+Strong businesses put the customer first.
+That's why we recommend you apply the RACE Framework to improve your customer journeys.

 A recent Harvard Business Review entitled "Why CMO's Never Last" highlighted the concern that CMO's are